Explore the Levels of Change Management

 Build empathy – When used as designed, the impact model starts to build empathy with project team members and gives them a framework to put themselves into the shoes of the impacted employees.
 Getting sponsors and project team members to explore how their initiative impacts their employees is a huge benefit to the project’s success.
 Empathy matters.
 We know that it helps leaders/organizations/individuals become much more responsive and reflective, which ensures that they will develop better solutions, products or activities aligned with the people that we’re trying to serve.

 Define Ability – Ability in the ADKAR Model comes after Awareness, Desire and Knowledge.
 Ability is defined as the demonstrated capability to implement “the change” and the achievement of “the desired change” in performance or behavior.
-But what is “the change” that employees must make when they get to Ability?
-Prosci’s 10 Aspects of Change Impact provides a framework to define “the change” and Ability so that employees can be prepared, equipped and supported to make those specific changes.
+But what is “the change” that employees must make when they reach Ability?
+Prosci’s 10 aspects of change impact provide a framework to define “the change” and Ability so that employees can be prepared, equipped and supported to make those specific changes.

 Identify blind spots – It is tricky to boil a large enterprise transformation down to the impacts it will have on individuals and groups within the organization.
 Often, a project team or sponsor misses a particular area of impact—and sometimes it’s an area of special concern for impacted employees.
-Prosci’s 10 Aspects of Change Impact provides a perspective that enables teams to catch the areas of impact they often overlook.
+Prosci’s 10 aspects of change impact provide a perspective that enables teams to catch the areas of impact they often overlook.

-Personalize engagement – One aspect of the digital transformation is hyper-personalization, where each individual receives a unique and custom experience in a digital space.
+Personalize engagement – One aspect of digital transformation is hyper-personalization, where each individual receives a unique and custom experience in a digital space.
 Think your Facebook feed—it is uniquely yours.
-During organizational change, practitioners can more effectively personalize their support and interventions when armed with the more concrete descriptions at the granular level provided by Prosci’s 10 Aspects of Change Impact.
+During organizational change, practitioners can more effectively personalize their support and interventions when armed with the more concrete descriptions at the granular level provided by Prosci’s 10 aspects of change impact.

 Leverage stories and personas – Personas and user stories are tools increasingly used to formalize empathy in the development process by humanizing the needs of a particular client or end user.
 Both personas and user stories add value because of the perspective they encourage—outside-in instead of inside-out.
-Likewise, Prosci’s 10 Aspects of Change Impact provides an “outside-in” perspective on change initiatives inside the organization by placing the focus on how employees’ day-to-day jobs will change.
+Likewise, Prosci’s 10 aspects of change impact provide an “outside-in” perspective on change initiatives inside the organization by placing the focus on how employees’ day-to-day jobs will change.

 Bringing Change Impact Into Focus